Barker-Quantitative-Trading/Backtesting/README.md

 Step 2
 --
 Create a python virtual enviroment
-> python3 -m venv .venv
+> python3 -m venv env <sub> (env is the name of the environment.
+You can change this to what you want.) </sub>

 Step 3
 --
+Start the environment
+> source env/bin/activate

+Step 4
+--
-once you have booted up the VENV use this command to install all neccicary reqs:
+Use the command below to install all necessary libraries

-pip install -r requirements.txt
+> pip install -r requirements.txt

-Step 3
+Step 5
 --
 Start coding!!